ADMISSION POLICY : PGP 2015-17

-Indian Institute of Management Tiruchirappalli (IIM Trichy or IIM T) plans to have a batch size of about one hundred and ten (110) students for the PGP batch of 2014-16.
-This document details the process that would be adopted for selecting candidates for admission to the PGP at IIM Trichy for the batch of 2014-16.
+Indian Institute of Management Tiruchirappalli (IIM Trichy or IIM T) plans to have a batch size of about one hundred and twenty (120) students for the PGP batch of 2015-17.
+This document details the process that would be adopted for selecting candidates for admission to the PGP at IIM Trichy for the batch of 2015-17.
 IIM T reserves the right to modify any part of this document including the various criteria and cut offs mentioned therein at any time till the admission process for the batch is completed.

 The admission process of IIM Trichy takes into consideration the candidate’s performance in CAT, performance in Personal Interview (PI) and Written Analysis Test (WAT), academic record and relevant work experience.

 The criteria that would be used to select candidates for Personal Interview and Written Analysis Test (PI & WAT) are shown below: